extension-js/extension.js/templates/preact/README.md

 > Preact-based extension with minimal footprint.

-Ultra-light UI with Preact.
-Instant dev server, production-grade builds, and previews that mirror the browser.
-Minimal footprint, maximum speed.
+Lightweight UI with Preact.
+Quick dev server, production builds, and browser previews that mirror the browser environment.

 ## Installation